carlcorder/pong/README.md

 # Pong!

 * A simple game of Pong using HTML5 Canvas and JavaScript.
-* Right paddle advesary is controlled using a simple AI.
+* Advesary (right paddle) is controlled using a simple AI.

 ![gif](https://media.giphy.com/media/9rcjdmmIKDB5S5it71/giphy.gif)